tongwentang/tongwen-core/README.md

 # TongWen Core converter

-A fast converter between Traditional Chinese and Simplified Chinese.

-This project provided a way to convert character between Traditional Chinese and Simplified Chinese in speed.
-A core and a parser being provided, the former help you to convert string, and the latter help you to travese DOM tree and collect meaningful text.
+A fast converter between Traditional Chinese and Simplified Chinese and a helper DOM tree walker.

 ## Installation